mozilla-conduit/review/README.md

-## Wrapper around Phabricator's `arc` cli to support submission of a series of commits.
+# Wrapper around Phabricator's `arc` cli to support submission of a series of commits.

-### Installation
+## Installation

-#### Linux and MacOS
+### Linux and MacOS

 Download moz-phab from the [latest release](https://github.com/mozilla-conduit/review/releases/latest/) and place it on your system path.

 You must have Python 2.7 installed, and preferably in your path.

-#### Windows with MozillaBuild/MSYS
+### Windows with MozillaBuild/MSYS

 Download moz-phab from the [latest release](https://github.com/mozilla-conduit/review/releases/latest/) and place it on your system path.

 You must have Python 2.7 installed, and preferably in your path.

-#### Other Windows Installs
+### Other Windows Installs

 Download moz-phab from the [latest release](https://github.com/mozilla-conduit/review/releases/latest/) and store it anywhere (e.g. `C:\Users\myuser\phabricator\moz-phab`).